riveraluis/FBUInternProject/README.md

 ## Algorithm:

-   Use a sorting algorithm to sort search results by relevance (the required fields when creating a new post).
+   Uses a sorting algorithm to sort search results by relevance using 5 criteria (the required fields when creating a new post).

+## Challenges I faced and skills I learned while building this app:

+Week 1:
+- Being able to upload a photo from gallery
+- Figuring out how to implement a toolbar in order to add a menu item
+- Figuring out what to get and read a JSONArray with no key
+- Learned how to use AutoCompleteTextView

+Week 2:
+- How to retrieve data from another pointer subclass in Parse
+- Learned how to use a Spinner
+- Learned how to use a ScrollView
+- Learned how to use an ImageButton and selector to make an icon change state when clicked on

+Week 3:
+- How to create an Array in Parse and retrieve data from it.

 ## License